Optimal stopping problems for the maximum process with upper and lower caps: Proofs of main results

-provided that $x$ is not a discontinuity point in the derivative of $W$ (which is only a concern when $X$ is of bounded variation, but we have assumed that in this case $\Pi$ is atomless and hence $W$ is continuously differentiable on $(0,\infty))$.
-Another functional that we will also use is $\rho_a:=\inf\{s>0:\varepsilon(s)>a\}$, the first passage time above $a$ of the canonical excursion $\varepsilon$.
+provided that $x$ is not a discontinuity point in the derivative of $W$ [which is only a concern when $X$ is of bounded variation, but we have assumed that in this case $\Pi$ is atomless and hence $W$ is continuously differentiable on $(0,\infty)]$.
+Another functional that we will also use is $\rho_a:=\inf\{s>0\dvtx \varepsilon(s)>a\}$, the first passage time above $a$ of the canonical excursion $\varepsilon$.
 We now proceed with the promised calculation involving excursion theory.
-Specifically, an application of the compensation formula gives
+Specifically, an application of the compensation formula in the second equality and using Fubini's theorem in the third equality gives

-where $f(u)=\Y{q}{u}{u}{u}{u}$.
-The expression $f$ is taken from Theorem 1 in~\citep{exitproblems}.
-Next, note that $L^{-1}_t$ is a stopping time and hence a change of measure according to~\eqref{changeofmeasure} shows that the expectation inside the integral can be written as
+where in the first equality the time index runs over local times and the sum is the usual shorthand for integration with respect to the Poisson counting measure of excursions, and $\hat f(u)=\frac {Z^{(q)}(u)W^{(q)\prime}(u)}{W^{(q)}(u)}-qW^{(q)}(u)$ is an expression taken from Theorem 1 in \cite {exitproblems}.
+Next, note that $L^{-1}_t$ is a stopping time and hence a change of measure according to (\ref{changeofmeasure}) shows that the expectation inside the integral can be written as

-Using the properties of the Poisson point process of excursions (indexed by local time) and with the help of~\eqref{property_ppp_tail} and~\eqref{scale3} we may deduce
+Using the properties of the Poisson point process of excursions (indexed by local time) and with the help of (\ref{propertyppptail}) and (\ref{scale5}) we may deduce

 where $n_{\Phi(q)}$ denotes the excursion measure associated with $X$ under $\P^{\Phi(q)}$.
-By a change of variables and the fact that $A-\epsilon_1=g(A)$ we further obtain
+By a change of variables and the fact that $A-\epsilon_1=g_{\epsilon_2}(A)$ we further obtain